Publications & Papers

 • Toward North Corps (Journal of Northern Studies, Spring/Summer 2010)

-• Cold Front: Hillary, Ottawa, and the Inuit: A Year after the Inuit Re-Assert their Sovereignty, Washington Takes Their Side (Journal of Military and Security Studies 12, No 3 (Spring 2010))
+• Cold Front: Hillary, Ottawa, and the Inuit: A Year after the Inuit Re-Assert their Sovereignty, Washington Takes Their Side (Journal of Military and Strategic Studies 12, No 3 (Spring 2010))

 • State of Nature (Ester Republic, Vol 12, Issue 6 (June 2010))